GrantMoe/grantmoe.github.io/_posts/2020-07-09-project-pages-update.md

   - Projects
 ---

-I have added pictures to and cut words from my current project pages.
+My [project pages]({% link projects-archive.md %}) now have more pictures and fewer words.

-Soon there will be more project(s).
+Thus, they are better.